-The Alberta government has set a target of reducing methane emissions from the oil and natural gas industry by 45 percent from 2014 levels by 2025.
+The Alberta government committed to a target of reducing methane emissions from the oil and natural gas industry by 45 percent from 2014 levels by 2025 and has disclosed that it reached that target three years early.
 Under AER Directive 060: Upstream Petroleum Industry Flaring, Incinerating and Venting, oil and gas companies are required to address the primary sources of methane emissions from Alberta's upstream oil and natural gas industry.
 These are fugitive emissions and venting, which include emissions from compressors, pneumatic devices, glycol dehydrators and other equipment.
 The Directive 60 requirements also focus on improved measurement, monitoring and reporting of methane emissions.